Dissociative associated $J/\psi$ and dimuon production in Ap ultraperipheral collisions via double parton scattering: Introduction

 Our interest here is to advance the study of DPS in $Ap$ ultraperipheral collisions (UPCs).
 This kind of collision is different from the standard $pp$ DPS and features the photon distribution of hadrons.
 This was first explored in Ref.~\cite{Huayra:2019iun}, with the calculation of the effective cross section involving two real photons from the nucleus interacting with two gluons from the proton to produce $c\bar{c} b \bar{b}$ in $Ap$ UPCs, without projectile nucleus break-up.
 The calculation was later extended to the case of $AA$ UPCs in Ref.~\cite{Huayra:2020iib}.
 In a third work \cite{Huayra:2021eve}, we investigated the associated production of $c \bar{c}$ and $l^+ l^-$ in $AA$ UPCs, taking a gluon and a photon from the target nucleus.
 In these three cases, the effective cross section is not a constant but depends on the longitudinal momenta of the photons.
+Recently, there has been an interesting measurement of coincident dimuon and $\rho^0$ photon-initiated production in $AA$ coherent UPCs~\cite{ATLAS:2025nac}.

 Continuing our work, in this paper we study a proton dissociative process, characterized by a rapidity gap, with the nucleus acting as a source of photons in an ultraperipheral collision.
 We introduce here the idea of the associated production of a $J/\psi$ meson and a dimuon.
-Both exclusive dimuon and dissociative $J/\psi$ production were recently measured at ALICE~\cite{ALICE:2023mfc}.
-We therefore wonder if both can be measured together in a DPS production.
-In this case, the parton initial state is composed of $\gamma \gamma \gamma g$.
+Both exclusive dimuon and dissociative $J/\psi$ production were recently measured by ALICE~\cite{ALICE:2023mfc}.
+We therefore wonder if both can be measured together in a DPS event.
+In this case, the parton initial state is composed of $\gamma \gamma \gamma g$, as shown in Fig.~\ref{fig:esquematico_DPS}.
+This coincident production is rarer, and its measurement may only be feasible with the increased statistics available in Run~3 or, ultimately, at the HL-LHC.

 Since we have an ultraperipheral collision, the photon flux from the nucleus — our projectile that remains intact after the collision — is obtained through the equivalent photon approximation (EPA).
 For the dissociative $J/\psi$ production, which involves a gluon from the target proton, we employ the Color Evaporation Model (CEM) and fit it to H1, ZEUS, and ALICE data.
 We also need an elastic photon from the target for the dimuon production, considering the contribution of photons inside the proton as well; i.e., we require the impact-parameter-dependent photon distribution.